 However, it's on the software side where things get really interesting, with Samsung equipping the phone with several features including Group Play and Smart Scroll, a quirky eye-scrolling feature that enables users to control webpages simply by moving their eyes.
 The Samsung Galaxy S4 also echoes Sony's Xperia lineup with its 'floating touch' display, which means users can operate the screen without touching it.

-To see where you can buy yours, check out our full roundup of where you can buy the Samsung Galaxy S4, and how much you can expect to pay.
+To see where you can pick up your Galaxy S4, check out our full roundup of where you can buy the it, and how much you can expect to pay.

 Samsung Store, Stratford Westfield